Dance for the Dogs

 1. Who can participate?

-We encourage you to dance as much as you can, but breaks are totally okay!
-The goal is to have fun while supporting a great cause.
+We encourage you to dance as much as you can, but breaks are absolutely okay.
+The goal is to have fun while supporting two great causes.

-Comfortable clothes and shoes you can dance in!
-Feel free to get creative or match with your team.
+Wear comfortable clothes and shoes you can dance in.
+Feel free to get creative, show your Pride, or coordinate outfits with your team.

 Why Harmony Dog Rescue and Pittsburgh Equality Center?